 So they rush the handoff.
 Not because the business is prepared.
 Because the founder is.

-What’s missing when the first hire shows up
+What's missing when your first sales hire arrives?

 In most early startups, none of this exists yet: